-All directors have access to the advice and services of the company secretary, who is responsible to the board for ensuring that board procedures are followed and that applicable rules and regulations are complied with.
+All directors have access to the advice and services of the Company Secretary, who is responsible to the Board for ensuring that Board procedures are followed, and that applicable rules and regulations are complied with.
 In addition, the Company Secretary will ensure that the Directors receive appropriate training where necessary.
 The appointment and removal of the Company Secretary is a matter for the Board as a whole.
 All Directors are supplied with information in a timely manner in a form, and of a quality, appropriate to enable them to discharge their duties.

 The Company has implemented a formal process of annual performance evaluation for the Board, its Committees and individual Directors.
 The year to 31 December 2018 will be the first year of this process.

 The intention is that a performance evaluation of the Board, the Board Committees and individual Directors will be conducted annually and the method for such review will continue to be reviewed by the Board in order to optimise the process.

 As part of the annual performance evaluation of the Board, the intention is for the non-executive Directors to meet, led by the Senior Non-executive Directors, without the Chairman present to appraise the Chairman’s performance, and on other occasions as necessary.

 The results of the evaluation will be published in the annual report for the year to 31 December 2018, along with the details of any external evaluator used and any connection it has with the company or individual Directors.
 The Board are committed to acting on the results of the evaluation and taking the appropriate action where any development needs have been identified.